What is Flutter? Build Cross-Platform Apps with Flutter

 Dart Programming Language

-Flutter uses Dart as its primary programming language.
-Dart is a modern, object-oriented language developed by Google.
+Flutter uses Dart as its primary language.
+Dart is a modern, object-oriented programming language developed by Google.
 It offers features like strong typing, garbage collection, and a just-in-time (JIT) compiler for fast development cycles.
 Dart is used to write the logic and structure of the application, including UI components, business logic, and communication with backend services.

 Widget-based UI Framework

 Flutter employs a widget-based UI framework.
 Widgets are the building blocks of a Flutter application and represent different parts of the user interface, such as buttons, text fields, and containers.
 Flutter provides a rich set of customizable and pre-built widgets that can be combined and nested to create complex UI layouts.
-Widgets in Flutter are reactive, meaning they can rebuild and update themselves in response to changes in state or user interactions.

 Hot Reload